The 5 flag theory and how to smartly navigate the world as a global citizen

 This fictional example demonstrates how David strategically places different aspects of his life across multiple jurisdictions using the 5-flag theory.

-By leveraging Dubai for tax residency, a second passport from St. Kitts and Nevis, and the benefits of other countries for business, banking, and lifestyle, David enjoys a flexible and tax-efficient global lifestyle.
+By leveraging Dubai for his personal tax residency, his strong UK passport for extensive visa free travel, and the benefits of other countries for business, banking, and lifestyle, David enjoys a flexible and tax-efficient global lifestyle.

 The Global Circle Club